Granze/awesome-polymer/README.md

 ## Tools
 * [Polyserve](https://github.com/polymerlabs/polyserve) A simple web server for using bower components locally.
 * [Polybuild](https://github.com/PolymerLabs/polybuild) An all-in-one build tool for Polymer apps.
 * [Polyup](https://github.com/PolymerLabs/polyup) A helpful assistant for migrating from Polymer v0.5 to 1.0.
-Does many of the boring mechanical parts for you. [docs](http://polymerlabs.github.io/polyup/)
 * [Polylint](https://github.com/PolymerLabs/polylint) Detect errors in your code.
 * [Polydev](https://github.com/PolymerLabs/polydev) DevTool extension.
 * [Polymer Ready](https://chrome.google.com/webstore/detail/polymer-ready/aaifiopbmiecbpladpjaoemohhfjcbdk) Show an icon in the address bar when it detects some Polymer and Custom components.